- Wander (or sled) through Røros and check out the town's famous wooden houses

 The intimate city center is also great for shopping with independent boutiques, along with local cafés where you can warm up after the walk.

 In the late morning, you'll be transferred to the airport for a flight to Tromsø, the 'Gateway to the Arctic'.
-But the adventure doesn't stop here: You'll soon be picked up for an overnight stay in the wilderness, part of a custom-built Sami village (the indigenous people of the north).
+From here, you'll be picked up and transferred to Trapper's Farm, less than two hours outside of Tromsø, for a unique all-inclusive excursion in the great outdoors.

-Day 5: Return to Tromsø - Hurtigruten Toward Svolvær
+Day 5: Return to Tromsø - Hurtigruten to Svolvær

-Today, enjoy your breakfast outdoors or in the lavvu before transferring back to Tromsø in the morning.
-You can leave your luggage at the hotel and spend the whole day enjoying this city, often called the 'Paris of the North'!
+After breakfast at Trapper's farm, you'll say goodbye to your host and your new husky friends and then transfer back to the bus stop for your trip back to Tromsø.
+When you arrive, you can leave your luggage at the hotel and spend the whole day enjoying this city, often called the 'Paris of the North'!

 A good place to start is taking a ride on the cable car, which runs up to a mountain ledge in just four minutes.
 The two gondolas, known as Seal and Polar Bear, each have a capacity of 28 passengers.
 From the viewing platform at the upper station, you can enjoy spectacular panoramic views of Tromsø and the surrounding islands, mountains, and fjords.